SolraBizna/advent_2023/README.md

 # Puzzle 12

-Day 12 penance sketch: prompt pending.
+Day 12 penance sketch: deferred.

 A nasty bruteforce solution replaced by an Inspector General reference that is still pretty brute force.
 It took hours and hours and hours to run.
 I'm not happy with it or about it.
 I came up with a new approach far too late in the night, didn't implement it because once I got the second star all puzzle solving juice evaporated from my brain.